 It appears underneath the lateral border of the psoas major above the iliac crest, runs downward and laterally across the iliac fossa in front of the iliacus muscle under cover of the iliac fascia.
 It enters the thigh by passing below the lateral end of the inguinal ligament.
 Occasionally it goes through the inguinal ligament.
 It gives cutaneous innervation to the upper lateral aspect of the thigh.

 Deep Inguinal Lymph Nodes

-The deep inguinal lymph nodes are generally 3 in number and is located medial to the upper part of the femoral vein.
-The lowest 1 is situated below the junction of great saphenous and femoral veins, the middle 1 in the femoral canal (the gland of Cloquet/Rosenmuller), and the greatest 1 in the femoral ring.
+The deep inguinal lymph nodes are generally 3 in number and are located medial to the upper part of the femoral vein.
+The lowest one is situated below the junction of great saphenous and femoral veins, the middle 1 in the femoral canal (the gland of Cloquet/Rosenmuller), and the greatest 1 in the femoral ring.

 - The lateral compartment includes the femoral artery and the femoral branch of the genitofemoral nerve.

 - The intermediate compartment includes the femoral vein.

 - The medial compartment is small and called the femoral canal.